Morlyz/alx-system_engineering-devops/0x00-shell_basics/README.md

-a command that lists the contents of current directory
+a command that changes back to users home directory